rdehaan/rdehaan.github.io/ideas.md

 ---
-title: Prospective projects
+title: Ideas for research projects
 has_children: true
-nav_order: 4
+nav_order: 2
 has_toc: false
-permalink: /prospective
+permalink: /ideas
 ---

-# Prospective research projects
+# Ideas for research projects
 {: .no_toc }

-This section contains ideas and suggestions for future research that seem interesting to me.
+This section contains ideas and suggestions for research projects that seem interesting to me.

 ---